tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

   "illegal_parameter" alert.
   [[OPEN ISSUE: We looked at ignoring the extension but concluded this was better.]]

+- If the list of the Named Groups provided by EncryptedSNI.offered_groups does not exactly match the named groups that were offered by the SNI encryption key identified by the label, it MUST abort the connection with an "illegal_parameter" alert.

 - If more than one KeyShareEntry has been provided, or if that share's group does not match that for the SNI encryption key, it MUST abort